Bloxxel64/SM64LinuxLauncher-Legacy/README.md

 # NOTICE!
 As of 4/18/24, this repo is reaching it's end-of life.
 The codebase for the launcher has gotten too out of hand, and tk/tkinter + PySimpleGUI, the window and GUI libraries, are just not very great.
 I will hopefully be starting work on a full remake coded in Python or C++ using qt or gnome builder instead of tkinter and PySGUI.
 In the meantime, i will try to resolve any misc issues that have arisen.
 Please understand, Hai.

+# NOTICE 2!
+As of today, 6/17/24.
+This repo is archived and no longer receiving commits, the updated version of SM64LL will be available sometime this year at https://github.com/Bloxxel64/SM64LinuxLauncher.
+Thanks to everyone who has used, starred, and contributed to this software. :3

 ![screenshot](https://cdn.discordapp.com/attachments/775908791417700363/996196405708329030/Screenshot_from_2022-07-11_18-28-18.png?size=4096)

 also the script will mostly not work due to "externally-managed-environment" error, this can be fixed by either installing the native packages of the libraries used, or by using virtual environment (require some extra work)